oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Launch_Docker_container.md

 <br>

 ## Clone the repo
-* Open your terminal and change the directory to the one where you want to download the git repo.
+* Open your terminal and navigate to the directory where you plan to download the Git repo.
 * Run the git clone command as shown below:<br/>
 &nbsp; &nbsp; &nbsp; &nbsp; ```git clone https://github.com/oracle-devrel/cd3-automation-toolkit```
-* Once the cloning command completes successfully, the repo will replicate to the local directory.
+* Once the cloning command is executed successfully, the repo will replicate to the local directory.

 ## Build an image